joshlebed/claude-project-template/.project-docs-template/README.md

 ### 1. Create Project Documentation

-Ask your AI agent:
+After exploring the codebase, ask your AI agent:

 ```
-Create project documentation for [PROJECT NAME].

-Context: [2-3 sentences describing the project and key constraints]

-Use the template structure at @.project-docs-template/
+Based on our conversation, create project documentation using the template at @.project-docs-template/
-Create directory: @.[project-slug]/
-Analyze: [specific areas of codebase]
-Prioritize: [top 3-5 priorities]

-Keep it focused and action-oriented.
-See @.project-docs-template/README.md for best practices.
+Name the project and create an appropriate directory (e.g., @.my-project/).
+Follow the best practices in the template README.
 Show me INDEX.md and PROGRESS.md when done.
 ```